 Can you visit Leh Ladakh in June?
 The answer is a definite yes.
 The month of June actually in my opinion is one of the best times to be visiting Ladakh.
 The tourist footfall starts to happen in the region from April onward; but it is actually the month of June that gets the tourist season going in full swing.
 This is the month when all the hotels, guest houses; and tourism related activities get completely operational.
-Roads get all open; weather turns warm; snow starts to melt; the small rivulets and waterfalls come back to life; lakes change their color from white to blue again; and the entire region becomes one grand celebration of vibration colors and life itself.
+Roads get all open; weather turns warm; snow starts to melt; the small rivulets and waterfalls come back to life; lakes change their color from white to blue again; and the entire region becomes one grand celebration of vibrant colors and life itself.
 In short, it is a perfect time to be in Ladakh.

 Majority of the people visit Ladakh by their own vehicle but a lot many others either fly in; or get here by public transport; or by rented vehicles.
 If you are planning to board a flight to Leh; then the first thing you need to worry about is acute mountain sickness; better known as AMS in short.
 You are bound to suffer from it on your first day after you land in Leh; and possibly even on Day 2.